cirosantilli/linux-kernel-module-cheat/README.md

 For convenience, we also setup a symlink from `S99` to `rootfs_overlay/etc/init.d/S99`.

+### Custom init

+Is the default BusyBox `/init` too bloated for you, minimalism freak?

+No problem, just use the `init` kernel boot parameter:

+    ./runqemu -e 'init=/init_hello.out'

+Remember that shell scripts can also be used for `init`:

+    ./runqemu -e 'init=/init.sh'

 ## Debugging

 To GDB the Linux kernel, first run: